-Families generally are required to participate in an annual reexamination interview, which must be attended by the head of household, spouse, or cohead.
+Families generally are required to participate in an annual reexamination interview, which must be attended by the head of household, spouse, or cohead and each household member 18 years and older.
 If participation in an in-person interview poses a hardship because of a family member's disability, the family should contact the PHA to request a reasonable accommodation.